Select an article on this page.

 These subtropical highs are areas of stable, warm, and dry air that favour clear skies and little rainfall.

-(In the Northern Hemisphere, several large deserts, including the Sahara, reside in the latitudes of the subtropical high.).
+(In the Northern Hemisphere, several large deserts, including the Sahara, reside in the

 Source: Current information about climate and the environment.